ASAP (TV program): ASAP Natin 'To (2018–2024)

-Logo used from November 18, 2018, to August 25, 2024.
+Logo used from November 18, 2018 to August 25, 2024.

-After ASAP Live in Sydney and the Himig Handog 2018 Grand Finals, it was confirmed through different showbiz websites that the show will undergo a reformat as ASAP Natin 'To which also coincides with the entry of Regine Velasquez as one of the show's main hosts.
+After ASAP Live in Sydney and the Himig Handog 2018 Grand Finals, it was confirmed through different showbiz websites that the show would undergo a reformat as ASAP Natin 'To which also coincided with the entry of Regine Velasquez as one of the show's main hosts.
 Jasmin Pallera was named as the new supervising producer/business unit head of the show, replacing long-time business unit head Joyce Liquicia.
-Some of the show's cast were retained contrary to reports that some of them won't be seen on the show.
-On November 15, 2018, all social media accounts of ASAP unveiled the teaser and the new logo of the now revitalized show to be renamed ASAP Natin 'To.
-Only the typeface since 2015 continues to be used, and no segments from the previous era were carried over.
+Some of the show's cast were retained, contrary to reports that some of them would not be seen on the show.
+On November 15, 2018, all social media accounts of ASAP unveiled the teaser and the new logo of the now revitalized show, to be renamed ASAP Natin 'To.
+Only the typeface, since 2015, continues to be used; no segments from the previous era were carried over.

 The reformatted show premiered on November 18, 2018, a week after the Himig Handog 2018 Grand Finals.
-On December 2, 2018, a new online show "iWant ASAP" was launched hosted by Robi Domingo, Donny Pangilinan, Maymay Entrata and Edward Barber.
+On December 2, 2018, a new online show, iWant ASAP, was launched, hosted by Robi Domingo, Donny Pangilinan, Maymay Entrata, and Edward Barber.
 The online show airs at 11:30 am PHT, 15 minutes before the airing of ASAP Natin 'To, replacing ASAP Chillout.

-On December 2, 2018, the show launched their first segment under the new format entitled The Greatest Showdown, featuring various singers.
-As of now, Martin Nievera and Jolina Magdangal are the only original remaining artists since the show's airing in 1995.
+On December 2, 2018, the show launched their first segment under the new format entitled "The Greatest Showdown", which featured various singers.
+As of now, Martin Nievera, Pops Fernandez, Ariel Rivera, Sharon Cuneta, and Jolina Magdangal are the only original artists remaining since the show's first airing in 1995.